boyle/amdgpu-pro-rx5600xt/README.md

 branch) has integrated these changes, any Linux kernel should be good to go.

-On the other hand, the OpenCL drivers provided by AMD in the ROCm OpenCL code do not support the RX560 card.
+On the other hand, the OpenCL drivers provided by AMD in the ROCm OpenCL code do not support the RX 5600 XT card.
 I use the amdgpu-pro-opencl packages on top of the kernel.
 This works for now, but it may fall out of sync at some point.
 It is not a supported configuration from AMD, but there is no alternative at this time.